Shayne13/Dime224W/README.md

 ## Attributes on Bipartite Graph Nodes:

 * 'IsRecip' is 0: contributor, 1: recipient with CFScore, or 2: recipipent without CFScore
-* 'WccId' is the id of the weakly connected component that the node is in